nourchamas09-crypto/Sensors-Instrumentation--Final-Project-/report/individual_contributions/nour_chamas_6890.md

 I helped prepare the final physical appearance of the robot, including the container/cover used on the car.

-I also recorded the final demonstration video and helped decide what parts of the robot behavior should be shown in the video, including:
+I also handled the filming and editing of the presentation/demo video.
+This included showing the robot components, recording the robot behavior, organizing the clips, and preparing the final video format for the presentation.

+The video preparation was important because it helped present the project clearly and showed the function of the main sensors and components.

 - LCD readings.
 - Bluetooth movement control.